PART 2: CONTEXT of the first kind - CLOSE ENCOUNTERS of the third kind - and an EPIPHANY of the smartest kind.

 There movie opened up with the famous orchestral build to a loud crescendo that not only startled you but sucked you in.
 This was also the first movie any of us had attended with surround sound and it was totally immersive.

 Then came the first scene where we saw the UFOs flying down a road being chased by the protagonist character and the police.
 That scene floored me.
 In an instant it brought me back to that night in 1964 Ohio.
-Although the UFOs in the film didn't look the same, the grace in which the moved over the road, around bends with fluidity was amazingly similar.
+Although the UFOs in the film didn't look the same, the grace in which they moved over the road, and around bends with a fluidity was amazingly similar.
+I instantly flashed back to Ohio, 1964.

 I looked over at mom and it was clear she was feeling the same way.
 During the course of the movie the memories came flooding back as if it was yesterday.
 It was if Spielberg had been there.